GoogleCloudPlatform/ruby-docker/README.md

 To build and release prebuilt binary images, use the `build-ruby-binary-images.sh` and `release-ruby-binary-images.sh` scripts.
-When building, you should either set the `-r` flag or provide a `prebuilt-versions.txt` file to tell the runtime which Rubies to build.
+When building, you should either set the `-c` flag or provide a `prebuilt-versions.txt` file to tell the runtime which Rubies to build.
 You may also want to set the `-s` flag to mark the new images as staging.

 Official release builds of the prebuilt binaries are generally performed internally at Google.
 Such builds are roughly equivalent to:

-    ./build-ruby-binary-images.sh -p gcp-runtimes -s -r <versions>
+    ./build-ruby-binary-images.sh -p gcp-runtimes -s -c <versions>
-    ./release-ruby-binary-images.sh -p gcp-runtimes -r <versions>
+    ./release-ruby-binary-images.sh -p gcp-runtimes -c <versions>

 ### Runtime pipeline

 To build and release the runtime pipeline config, use the `build-ruby-runtime-pipeline.sh` and `release-ruby-runtime-pipeline.sh` scripts.
 The `-b` flag is required.
 You may also want to set the `-s` flag to tag the pipeline build as staging.
+Finally, you should either set the `-c` flag, or provide a `prebuilt-versions.txt` file to tell the runtime which Rubies are prebuilt.

 Official release builds of the pipeline are generally performed internally at at Google.
 Such builds are roughly equivalent to:

-    ./build-ruby-binary-pipeline.sh -b gcp-runtimes -p gcp-runtimes -s
+    ./build-ruby-runtime-pipeline.sh -b gcp-runtimes -p gcp-runtimes -s
-    ./release-ruby-binary-pipeline.sh -b gcp-runtimes -p gcp-runtimes
+    ./release-ruby-runtime-pipeline.sh -b gcp-runtimes -p gcp-runtimes

 ### Exec Wrapper

 To build and release the exec wrapper, use the `build-app-engine-exec-wrapper.sh` and `release-app-engine-exec-wrapper.sh` scripts.
 You may also want to set the `-s` flag to tag the build as staging.

 Official release builds of the wrapper are generally performed internally at at Google.
 Such builds are roughly equivalent to: